backstage/backstage/packages/config/api-report.md

     keys(): string[];
     }

-// Warning: (ae-missing-release-tag) "JsonArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface JsonArray extends Array<JsonValue> {
 }

-// Warning: (ae-missing-release-tag) "JsonObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type JsonObject = {
     [key in string]?: JsonValue;
 };

-// Warning: (ae-missing-release-tag) "JsonPrimitive" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type JsonPrimitive = number | string | boolean | null;

-// Warning: (ae-missing-release-tag) "JsonValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type JsonValue = JsonObject | JsonArray | JsonPrimitive;